 Use insect sprays and foggers to kill mosquitoes.

-Remember that mosquitoes will hide in dark, humid places.
+Another thing to remember is that mosquitoes will hide in dark, humid places.
 Indoors this can mean beneath the kitchen sink, in the laundry room, in closets, or under furniture.
 Before using any sprays or foggers, read the instructions and make sure to minimize contact with children and pets.

 Take precautions when outside.

-If you have to be outdoors in areas with high mosquito populations, protect yourself.
+Finally, if you have to be outdoors in areas with high mosquito populations, protect yourself.
 Wear long sleeves and long pants.
 Apply an EPA-approved insect repellant that contains DEET or other mosquito-repelling ingredients.
 Sleep under a mosquito net if you can’t sleep indoors.

 Prevention is the Most Effective Mosquito Control

-Most people think mosquitoes are only a summer nuisance.
+In conclusion, most people think mosquitoes are only a summer nuisance.
 Even though we don’t live in the tropics, we can become infected with mosquito-borne diseases.
 Recently the Zika virus has proved that mosquitoes and the diseases they can carry are worth being concerned about.

 Zika virus can be devastating.
 But taking simple precautions to secure your home against mosquitoes will help prevent the spread of the Zika virus here in the United States.